-I am a freelance editor / researcher / author / evaluator / anthropologist specialising in issues around refugees, internal displacement and other humanitarian crises.
+I am a freelance editor / researcher / author / evaluator / anthropologist specialising in issues around refugees, internal displacement and responses to humanitarian crises.

 I have over 25 years' experience in relief and development as a volunteer, fieldworker, manager, consultant, researcher, evaluator, editor and writer.

 I have degrees in Modern History, Middle Eastern Studies and Social Anthropology and speak Arabic, French and Spanish.

 Click here for: my CV | my publications.

 Here is a list of agencies I have worked / am working for.
 Click for information about my role with them:

 |DARA - Development Assistance Research Associates||UNHCR, the UN Refugee Agency|

 |UN Office for the Coordination of Humanitarian Affairs (OCHA)||Internal Displacement Monitoring Centre (IDMC)|

 |Forced Migration Review, University of Oxford||id21, Institute of Development Studies, University of Sussex|